Benefits of Money Management for College Students

 Use a resource like Scholarships.com to search over three million colleges and learn about the different scholarships and financial aid they have appropriate for you and your financial situation.

 When applying for scholarships, make sure to not write off any smaller scholarship opportunities.
 You are more likely to get a few small scholarships than the full-ride one everyone dreams of.
-Even ones that offer $50 can be beneficial to students.

-Find cheap housing
+Find inexpensive housing

 Housing is a large and unavoidable cost in college.
 If you do not have the luxury of living at home, check out what your campus has to offer.
-See our article about saving money on housing as a student.

 Living on campus your first year or two of college is a cost-effective way to get that full college experience.
-Renting is also a practical way to save money in college.
+Renting is also a practical way to potentially save money in college.
 Be proactive about building your credit and use services that report rent payments to credit bureaus.

 If you are not familiar with the area, chat with other students to learn about the different options available.
 One of them might be moving out of a place that would be perfect for you.

-Living with roommates is also a major money saver when it comes to housing.
+Living with roommates can also be a major money saver when it comes to housing.
 Chat with people at orientation or who are in the same classes as you to see if they also need a place to live.
 Who knows, you could end up meeting some of your best friends!

 How to get paid while in college